skysheng7/ai_tools_playground/chapters/chapter_5_prompt.md

 Ask yourself logical questions about the expected output

 **Method 3: The "Explain It Back" Test**
-Ask the AI: "Explain what this code does line by line"
+Would you be able to explain what this code does line by line?

-### 4.3 💼 Professional Testing (Advanced Concept)
+### 3.3 💼 Professional Testing (Advanced Concept)

 **Professional data scientists write functions** and create **unit tests** to thoroughly test every piece of code they write.